text-to-cards/text-to-cards/docs/index.md

 Select the list on your board where you want the new cards to be added.
 You can only add cards to an existing list on the board, so don't forget to create your new list before you add your memo, if necessary.

 ### 4. Add the cards
-When you are ready, just click on the "Create cards" button, and your shiny new cards will appear on your board.
+When you are ready, just click on the "Create cards" button and your shiny new cards will appear on your board.

 ## Card Hints